 Reduced Subscription Fees

 Members who are unemployed, low income, on a career break or on maternity leave may apply for a RIAS Reduced Subscription Application Form.
+The reduced rate for 2018 is £80.00 and this also covers Joint RIAS /RIBA memberships.

 If you are retiring and would like information on transferring to the retired class of membership, please read the following Retirement Information and compete and return the RIAS Retired Membership Application Form directly to the RIAS Membership Department.